-- Try eggs as they are a good source of protein and can be used in many ways, such as omelets, egg salad, sliced boiled egg, or frittata. - Choose peanut butter as it can be used instead of meat in sandwiches or with whole grain crackers. - Use Legumes (beans, peas, and lentils) more often by adding them in pasta or rice, salads, soups, or stews. - Choose cheaper cuts of meat for stews and cut it up yourself. - Try beef chuck, bottom roasts, round steaks, pork loin, or rib chops. - Use canned tuna or salmon in sandwiches, casseroles, or salads. - Buy plain frozen fish.
-Add a teriyaki or lemon sauce you make yourself to give it flavor. - Buy chicken backs and thighs rather than breasts, which are cheaper.
-Or, roast a whole chicken and use the leftovers for sandwiches, stir-fries and then make soup or stock with the bones. - Use firm tofu in stir-fries or casseroles, or add cubed tofu to salad instead of more costly meats or fish. - Add chopped unsalted peanuts, sunflower seeds, or sesame seeds to cookies or salads.
+- Try eggs as they are a good source of protein and can be used in many ways, such as boiled eggs, omelets, egg salad, deviled eggs or scrambled eggs with rice. - Choose peanut butter as it can be used instead of meat in sandwiches or with whole grain crackers. - Use legumes (beans, peas, and lentils) more often by adding them in pasta or rice, salads, soups, or stews. - Choose cheaper cuts of meat for stews and cut it up yourself. - Try beef chuck, bottom roasts, round steaks, pork loin, or rib chops. - Use organ meats like beef, pork and chicken liver in casseroles, stirfries or soups. - Use canned tuna or salmon in sandwiches, in stuffing, or salads. - Buy plain frozen fish.
+Add lime or lemon juice and your favourite herbs to give it flavour. - Buy chicken backs and thighs rather than breasts, which are cheaper.
+Or, roast a whole chicken and use the leftovers for sandwiches, stir-fries and then make soup or stock with the bones. - Use firm tofu, crumbled or diced, mixed with your favourite meat or chicken in stir-fries to reduce the cost of meats or fish. - Add chopped unsalted peanuts, sunflower seeds, or pumpkin seeds to cookies or breads.
 They are cheaper than many other nuts and seeds and are a good source of protein and healthy fats. - Buy the largest size you can store of milk, cheese and yogurt.
 Milk bags or most hard cheeses can be frozen for later use.
+Avoid single portions of cheese or yogurt as they usually cost more.

-Avoid single portions of cheese or yogurt as they usually cost more. - Use skim milk powder instead of fresh milk.
-Drink it, or add it to soups, gravies, casseroles, sauces, puddings, or baked goods.
+Use skim milk powder or evaporated milk instead of fresh milk.
+Drink it, or add it to soups, casseroles, sauces, puddings, or baked goods.

-Try this frittata for supper one evening as an alternative to a meat entrée:
+Try this Colourful Bean and Corn Salad for supper one evening as an alternative to a meat entrée.